Dassault Mirage 5: Balakot Skirmishes

 In February 2019, Indian Air Force jets violated Pakistani airspace and bombed an alleged terror camp in Balakot.

 Consequently, Pakistan launched retaliatory airstrikes (Codenamed "Operation Swift Retort") on military installations at Indian Administered Kashmir.
 During the airstrikes, two Dassault Mirage-5PAs from the No. 15 Squadron dropped their H-4 SOW glide bombs which were guided to their specific targets by Weapon System Officers seated in Dassault Mirage-IIIDAs via data link.
-The operation was a success and the aircraft returned safely.
+The operation was viewed as a success as munitions were delivered and the aircraft returned safely.